claceio/docs/content/docs/App/Templates/index.md

 ## Template File Location

+Templates are loaded once on app initialization.
+In dev mode, they are automatically reload on file updates.
 By default, the app source home directory is searched for template files.
 This can be changed by adding this directive in the `ace.app` config.

 ```json
 settings={